Published Mensa Maryland Newsletter Dec 2020

 The individual can profit if only a small portion of the industry follows their path, because then the pricing mechanism does not change system.
 Avoiding the Fallacy of Composition allows one to use the original price the free market originally arrived at.

 However, if everyone follows the first, the system changes and one’s advantage is lost (the Fallacy of Composition kicks in).

 This leads to an unexpected mathematics.
 Each individual sees a gain but eventually the group action affects the market and each earns less.
 Then a series of pluses results in a negative.
 Individual positive events combine to product a negative impact.

 Positive + positive + positive + … = negative

 Not like the old math, 1+1 = 2, is it?

-The Invisible Hand holds that the market aggregates individual needs into a balanced system.
-Yet considering the Fallacy of Composition, there are many cases where actions that benefited individuals lead to negative consequences if the entire group takes them.
+The Invisible Hand holds that the free market aggregates individual needs into a balanced system.
+Yet considering the Fallacy of Composition, there are many cases where actions that benefit an individual lead to a negative consequence if the entire group follows along.

-A solution some people arrive at, of dubious ethics, is to keep secret any change that they think will benefit them, so everyone doesn’t do it and negate their advantage.
+A solution some people arrive at, of dubious ethics, is to keep secret any change that they think will benefit them, so everyone doesn’t do the same.
+That violates free market conditions.

 But personal secrecy is not the most striking shortcoming of relying on free markets to allocate resources.
 The Invisible Hand’s biggest scar arises from a stronger violation of its required conditions.